andrewwestenskow/morning-reviews/week4/node-1.md

 1. Run `npm init -y` and show them how this creates a `package.json` file.
 This is now a good time to build out the file structure.
 2. Create a server folder and place an `index.js` and `controller.js` in that folder.
    1. You should also review with them the `"main"` property in the `package.json` file as well.
+3. Install express using npm and show them how this now creates a lockfile and a node_modules folder
+   1. Review .gitignore and show them how to include their node_modules in that file
-3. Step by step, build out with them the following server file:
+4. Step by step, build out with them the following server file:

 ```js
 //index.js